Antanskas/Sentiment_analysis/README.md

  #### 2. Why you have selected these two classification methods?
  They are easy to implement, fast, doing reasonably good performance.
  #### 3. Compare selected classification methods.
 Which one is better?
 Why?
- As we see both of them showing similar results, but for Naive Bayes method I found that we need to tune less hyperparameters and actually it works nearly 10 times as fast as logistic regression (checked each methods execution time).
+ As we see both of them showing similar results, but for Naive Bayes method I found that we need to tune less hyperparameters.
+If implementing Naive Bayes from scrach like in sentiment_analysis_tfidf notebook, then it works faster than logistic regression(no hyper parameters).
  #### 4. How would you compare selected classification methods if the dataset was imbalanced?
  By checking into confusion matrix, classification report.
 Basically f-score is good enought metrix to use on unbalanced data for  checking models performance because it is not affected of negative and positive examples rates.